zazortik/azure-xplat-cli/README.md

 Below is a list of some of the more common commands and explanations on how to use them.

-## azure account - Managing Azure credentials
+## azure account - Managing Azure accounts

 In order to use the CLI, you must first import credentials.